 All activities of the Authority are accounted for within proprietary (enterprise) funds.
 Proprietary funds are used to account for operations that (a) are financed and operated in a manner similar to private business enterprises where the intent of the governing body is that the cost (expenses, including depreciation) of providing goods or services on a continuing basis be financed or recovered primarily through user charges; or (b) where the governing body has decided that periodic determination of revenues earned, expenses incurred and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.
-All of the Authority's funds meet the requirements for being reported as major funds under GASB Statement No. 34.

 The accounting and financial reporting treatment applied to the Authority is determined by its measurement focus.
-The Authority's proprietary (enterprise) funds are accounted for on the flow of economic resources measurement focus and the accrual basis of accounting.
+The Authority's proprietary (enterprise) funds are accounted for on the economic resources measurement focus and the accrual basis of accounting.
 Revenue is recognized when earned and expenses are recorded at the time liabilities are incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
 All assets and all liabilities associated with the operations are included on the Statement of Net Position.
 Net position is segregated into net investment in capital assets; restricted; and unrestricted components.